The World’s Easiest Passports and Citizenships in 2022

 In terms of easy, Ireland has really simplified the process and made its policies quite open.
 There are several other great options for citizenship through marriage in Europe, but we’ve named Ireland as the easiest citizenship because you don’t have to be married for as long (as in Switzerland or Portugal) or declare the country your home country (like in Serbia), plus the Irish passport doesn’t come with all the bureaucracy of the Spanish government that can often lead to prolonged immigration timelines.

 Best of all, if you’re not married to an Irish citizen but you can claim parents, grandparents, or even great-grandparents that were Irish citizens, you can gain citizenship through Ireland’s fantastic Citizenship by Descent program.
 We have helped many people with this passport and have several connections that make the process quite simple.
-You can learn more about our premium citizenship by descent service here.
 Ireland also offers a Golden Visa option for citizenship as well.

 This is an interesting region of the world that may not offer citizenship options for all of our citizenship categories in the typical manner.
 Most countries are tiny islands with small populations so the majority of the world won’t be able to claim citizenship by descent.
 The main path to citizenship in these islands is through investment.
 They offer a tax haven with beautiful beaches and you provide the funds to support that.